seankelliher/nyc-shooting-incidents/README.md

 To Visit App:

 Visit the localhost port displayed in the terminal after running `npm run dev`.
 You may need to disable your browser's Cross-Origin Restrictions.

-## Reflection

-My goal was to build an app that fetches and compiles NYPD data on shooting incidents.
-The NYPD releases data for the current year at the end of each quarter.
-Unfortunately, in NYC, this involves a lot of shootings and a lot of data.
-I tested different approaches: making multiple calls to the server for smaller amounts of data versus one call for all data.
-The single fetch offered better results.
-I fetch all data at once.
-I then loop through the returned data multiple times to compile the statistics.
-I also store the data locally in "session storage."
-If the user leaves and returns during the same session, the data can be pulled from the browser's memory and there is no need to fetch it again from the server.
-Using "local storage" was also an option but with a downside.
-If the NYPD updated its data before users cleared their cache, users would miss out on updated data.

 ## Acknowledgments